PODCAST: Is Water Enough to Keep You Hydrated?Oct. 25, 2022

 KATIE: For more obvious symptoms of dehydration, are there some ways people can easily tell that, okay, I'm dehydrated, it's time to really focus on water?

 EMMA: Yeah, there are two ways that you can really measure or visually see how dehydrated you are, or the impacts of that dehydration.
 One of those is going to be just assessing the color of your urine.
-So, the more clear it is, the more hydrated you are.
+So, the it is, the more hydrated you are.
 If you start to creep into like the, you know, apple juice, darker looking category — TMI, but it's helpful — that's when we are like, okay, we need to really bump up the water intake in prioritize hydration a little bit more.
 Another way is weighing yourself before and after you exercise.
-So, if you weigh yourself before you, for example, go on a runner, a bike ride, and then weigh yourself after when you get back, however many pounds of water you lost or pounds of weight, you know, that is measured on the scale, you would want to replace that with about 16 to 20 ounces of water.
+So, if you weigh yourself before you, for example, go on a runner, a bike ride, and then weigh yourself after when you get back, however many pounds of water you lost or pounds of weight, you know, that is measured on the scale, you want to replace that with about 16 to 20 ounces of water.
 So that that can really tell you in real time, OK, wow, I lost this much fluid.
 I need to replace it.

 KATIE: Yeah, that also sounds interesting, too, because it's just that reminder that, man, you really can lose a pound of weight just from water alone and maybe a long workout or something.
 It's a nice reminder of how important that is.